Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

   - The connection is required to be open in passive mode with unespecified remote socker, but the _"Open TCP connections in passive mode, with unespecified remote socket"_ capability flag is not set.
+  - The connection is required to be active and to use TLS, but the _"Use TLS in TCP active connections"_ capability flag is not set.
+  - The connection is required to be passive and to use TLS, but the _"Use TLS in TCP passive connections"_ capability flag is not set.

 * ERR_INV_PARAM